Using driftplots#

 all_spike_amplitudes = get_amplitudes(

-SORTING_SESSIONS, exclude_noise=False, concatenate=True
+SORTING_SESSIONS, good_units_only=True, concatenate=True

 )